pymor/pymor/README.markdown

 modules.
 This whole build process is handeled automatically by `setup.py` which is internally called by the `install.py` script.

-If you want to develop Cython extensions modules for pyMor yourself, you should add your module to the `ext_modules` list defined in the `_setup` method of `setup.py`.
+If you want to develop Cython extensions modules for pyMOR yourself, you should add your module to the `ext_modules` list defined in the `_setup` method of `setup.py`.
 Calling

     python setup.py build_ext --inplace

-will then build the extension module and place it into your pyMor source tree.
+will then build the extension module and place it into your pyMOR source tree.

 Debugging